-Here are our favorite movies about music, where characters give their life and soul to music.
-(Note that we're steering clear of biopics about musicians... otherwise we'd be here forever!)
+Here are my favorite movies about music, where characters give their life and soul to music.
+(Note that I'm steering clear of musician biopics... otherwise we'd be here forever!)

 Javed (played by Viveik Kalra) is a Pakistani immigrant living in Luton, England, whose father disapproves of his love of rock music; in particular, Bruce Springsteen.
 Devoted to the arts, Javed writes lyrics and poetry, is challenged by his class, and the casual racism of the 80s.

-Like (most) music itself, the themes can be a little depressing here, but it's overall enjoyable nonetheless.
-A feel-good British dramedy that treads the line between charming and cheesy, Blinded by the Light is a sweet little watch directed by Gurinder Chadha.
+Like most music itself, the themes here can be a little depressing, but it's overall enjoyable nonetheless.
+A feel-good British dramedy that treads the line between charming and cheesy, Blinded By the Light is a sweet little watch directed by Gurinder Chadha.

 Gretta (played by Keira Knightley) has just been dumped by her long-term boyfriend.
 Dan (played by Mark Ruffalo) is estranged from his wife and failing to keep up with the rapidly changing music industry.